Nerten/albumpicker/README.md

 output_cover_filename: cover.jpg
 cover_height: 240
 ```
-I recommend to set the `source` and `destination` in the config file.
+I recommend setting the `source` and `destination` in the config file.

 For example:
 ```yaml